You can find information about campus safety regulations on our FAQ page about buildings and facilities.

 These initiatives by fellow students will help you during the lockdown.
 Per example: UvA Walks, Sports initiatives, Monthly Movie Nights and Virtual study areas.

+We recommend everybody performs a self test at least twice a week before coming to campus.
 You can request the self-test through zelftestonderwijs.nl.
 You will then receive a test at home through the regular post.
 That same website also offers instructions on how to use self-tests, as well as instructional videos and frequently-asked questions.

 Taking a self-test is voluntary.
 We will not be check at the door whether you have taken one, nor will you have to show proof of a negative test.
-However, other measures such as the 1.5-metre measure and face masks will continue to apply.

 However, we do hope that you consider taking a test before coming to the UvA.
 This will allow us all to contribute to a safe campus and possible further relaxations of the measures by the government.